alecjacobson/geometry-processing-registration/README.md

 section 3.2-3.3) contains a more modern view that unifies many of the variants with respect to how they impact the same core optimization problem.

-Our goal is to _align_ shape $Z$ to shape $Y$.
-For now, let's assume that $Z$ and $Y$ are smooth surfaces.
-We will revisit this assumption later, and investigate how things change if $Z$ and $Y$ are actually point clouds or triangle meshes.
+Our goal is to _align_ shape $X$ to shape $Y$.
 There are various ways to measure how well aligned two surfaces are.

 ### Matching surfaces that share a parameterization